MarkMuranov/RegistryPattern/README.md

 inline const RegisterHandler<TableCommandHandler> registerTableHandler;
 ```

-> The `inline` keyword is used to ensure that these object are only
+> Note: The `inline` keyword is used to ensure that these object are only
 > created once.

 Then, from where we actually want to use the COR, all we have to do is: